TotallyNotChase/typeclass-interface-pattern/README.md

     EnumTC const* enumtc;
 } ShowEnum;
 ```
-Now, you have a typeclass instance - that requires multiple typeclass implementations.
+Now, you have a typeclass instance - that requires *multiple typeclass implementations*.
 You'd wrap a type into this *combined typeclass instance* by obtaining the `Show` and `Enum` typeclass implementations *for that type* (by calling the implementation functions), extracting the vtables from those instances and putting them into this struct.

 If you implemented `Show` for `int`, and named the *implementation function* `int_to_show`, implemented `Enum` for `int`, and named the *implementation function* `int_to_enum`, this whole process would look like-
 ```c